Balintrue/GetACLEntries/README.md

 # GetACLEntries
-PowerShell script that outputs access control entries to a text file
+ THis is a PowerShell script that outputs access control entries to a text file.
+This script allows the user to enter a path and the number of subfolders to traverse.
+The information is formatted for readability and includes the path, time run, and depth in the header.
+The data is arranged by lowest depth, then alphabetically.
+The default output location is C:\ with the file name specified.